 There are other forms of documents or action that can show that someone is the owner of a land, subject to certain conditions, and they include deed of gift, probate from wills, letters of administration (where there is no will), assent and other vesting instruments, registered mortgages (shows conditional temporary ownership that becomes permanent upon the occurrence of certain conditions), customary land transactions evidenced by mere possession, payment and witnesses, etc.

 The judiciary is the last hope of the common man.
-All forms of titles mentioned above can only say so much as proof of the title of a person to a piece of land.
+All forms of titles mentioned above can only say so much on their face of such document as proof of the title of a person to a piece of land.
+They are prima facie proof of title.
 Once a title is challenged by a person making an adverse claim on such title in a court of law (and all types of titles can be challenged in a court of law), the judgment of a court on the title that is challenged becomes the final title of the successful litigant.

 Litigation, or better still, the outcome of such litigation, is therefore the touchstone proof of title.
 This is especially the case where litigation on land is pursued up to the final court of the land.
 A final Supreme Court judgment on ownership of land is perhaps the most settled title to that land.
 It cannot be challenged any further except before God.
 The Supreme Court can only be reported to God.
 The Supreme Court is final not because it is infallible, no, it can make mistakes.
 However, it is infallible because it is final.
 It cannot be challenged.

 What is a Good or Bad Title to Land for Sale in Lagos (Title Quality)?

 The term “good” or “bad” title is relative.
 Whether a title is good or bad depends on the use to which the title is to be put by the person enquiring whether a title is good or bad.
 This is not to say there are no good or bad titles.
 In my humble view, a bad title is a title that is not legally valid.
 All other titles are good titles.